MicrosoftDocs/win32/desktop-src/Msi/patching-selected-regions-of-a-file.md

 ---
-Description: 'When patching files having variable content, it may be necessary to retain selected regions of the target file to prevent the lost of critical information.' ms.assetid: '4a610588-556e-489f-ac14-73e5e6b776fe'
+Description: When patching files having variable content, it may be necessary to retain selected regions of the target file to prevent the lost of critical information. ms.assetid: 4a610588-556e-489f-ac14-73e5e6b776fe
-title: Patching Selected Regions of a File
+title: Patching Selected Regions of a File ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Patching Selected Regions of a File